Solving generic parametric linear matrix inequalities: Practical experiments

 We present practical experiments with our implementation on LMIs with background in multiple domains.
 Due to their large size, we refer to

 for the exact form of the LMIs.
 In the following, we denote by \textsf{PRBtn} the LMI for the problem \textsf{PRB} with $t$ parameters and $n$ variables.

 \paragraph{Sum-of-squares problem}

-Given a polynomial $p\in\reals[\x]$ and a list of monomials $\beta\in\reals[\x]^d$, whether $p$ can be written as a sum of squares (SOS) with the monomials in $\beta$ is equivalent to the existence of $W\in\mathbb{S}_{d}(\reals)$ such that $W\succeq 0$ and $p=\beta^T W \beta$, from which we can extract an LMI.
+Decomposing a polynomial with real coefficients as a sum of squares (to certify its non-negativity) is done by solving an LMI.
+When the coefficients of the input polynomial depend on some parameters, one obtains a parametric LMI.
 In the following, \textsf{MKN11} is extracted from a perturbation of Motzkin's polynomial \cite{motzkin1967arithmetic}, and \textsf{RBN11} from Robinson's polynomial \cite{robinson1973some}.

 \paragraph{Algorithm analyses}

 We also consider LMIs extracted from the analysis of classical first-order optimization algorithms.
 In the following, \textsf{GRD12} to \textsf{GRD23} corresponds to different choices of parameters and specializations of a same LMI of size $m=3$, with $2$ parameters and $4$ free variables, generated from the gradient descent method.
 Similarly, \textsf{PPM21} and \textsf{PPM31} are generated from the proximal point method, and \textsf{DRS32} to \textsf{DRS43} comes from \cite[SM3.1.1, SM3.2.1]{ryu2020operator} in the analysis of the Douglas-Rachford splitting.